Juventus defender Chiellini set for two weeks out

 Juve's defensive issues - with Leonardo Bonucci also out with an ankle injury and Medhi Benatia having departed - prompted deadline-day talk of a move for Parma's veteran centre-back Bruno Alves.

-But Parma dismissed the speculation at the time and the Portuguese signed a new contract to keep him at the club until June 2020.
+But Parma dismissed the speculation at the time and the Portuguese signed a new contract on Friday to keep him at the club until June 2020.

-"I want to thank Parma for their faith in me," Alves said.
+"I want to thank Parma for their faith in me," said the club captain.
 "I feel at home here and I'm happy to be part of this family."